timmons1234/project_template/relevant_papers/README.md

 #### Summary:
 The focus of the article is on improvements that can be made to the cyberspace domain by applying Human Factors Research.
-The authors briefly desribe the Cyberspace Mission from the Cyberspace Command perspective and what the responsibilites of the three Cyber Mission Force teams (Cyber Protection Team, Cyber Mission Team and Cybe Support Team).
-A brief explanation is provided on the problem of training junior personnel.
-The authors then provide their 3 recommendations for improvement of the training and cybertoosl available for use by the Cyber Command.
+The authors briefly desribe the Cyberspace Mission from the Cyberspace Command perspective and what are the responsibilites of the three Cyber Mission Force teams (Cyber Protection Team, Cyber Mission Team and Cybe Support Team).
+A brief background is given on some of the causes for the lack of a depth of knowledge in the industry and a lack of proper tools to be used.
+The authors then provide their 3 recommendations for improvement of the training and cybertools available for use by the Cyber Command.
 The recommendations invovle the creation of labs that mimic the fog of war in the cyber domain, improving measures and metrics for design requirements and realistic testing environments.

 #### Executive Summary:
-Lathrop et al provides an article that allows a reader to get a basic overview of the Cyber domain while not getting bogged down into too many details.
-Unfortunatly the article gets a little too self invovled when trying to make sure the reader knows that cyberspace is not cybersecurity.
-While the recommendations provided have merit, recommendations are not given for how to actually begin to implement them which becomes a shortcoming of the article.
+Lathrop et al. provides an article that allows a reader to get a basic overview of the Cyber domain while not getting bogged down into too many details.
+Unfortunatly the article gets a little too self invovled when trying to make sure the reader knows that cyberspace is not cybersecurity as this is repeated several times.
+While the recommendations provided have merit and coudl help to make improvements the authors chose not to provide recommendations how to begin to implement the change but instead leave this to future research.

 #### Clarity of Exposition
-The paper was written in a manner that was not overly burdened with jargon and concepts were explained.
+The paper was written in a manner that was not overly burdened with jargon and concepts were adequatly explained.
 The writing would not cause a reader to get lost in explanations and the few graphics provided were used effectively.

 #### Reproducibility
 Experiments were not performed for this paper as it was a exposition about how to improve Cyber training and tools based on the authors' expertise in the topic.